Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### Which of the following can be used to allow an organization to manage the compliance of resources across multiple subscriptions
+### Which of the following can be used to allow an organization to manage the compliance of resources across multiple subscriptions?

 - [ ] Resource Groups.
 - [ ] Management Groups.